himabindu-run/himabindu-run/README.md

 - Stupid and weird things or even great psychological and philosophical!

 ### You can reach me on... :grin::speech_balloon:
-[Twitter](https://twitter.com/BinduTenneti) - I tweet mostly about pragmatic stuff, puns and anything that's interesting to me!
+[Twitter](https://twitter.com/BinduTenneti) - I tweet mostly about pragmatic stuff, puns and anything that interests to me!

 [LinkedIn](https://www.linkedin.com/in/hima-bindu-002a45194/) - If you want to talk.